 The effects of your horse riding injury can be long lasting.
-You may have had to pay out-of-pocket expenses to travel to medical appointments, or to pay for things such as prescription medication.
+You may have had to pay out-of-pocket expenses to travel to medical appointments or to pay for things such as prescription medication.
 You may also have had to take time off work, had to reduce or alter your work duties or otherwise see your income (earnings or benefits) affected by your injury.
-Record any financial losses you have suffered as you may be able to claim part, or all, of these back at a later date as part of your horse riding accident compensation claim.
+Record any financial losses you have suffered as you may be able to claim a part, or all, of these back at a later date as part of your horse riding accident compensation claim.

 When calculating horse riding accident claims, several different factors can go into making up your final award.
 These include: